Bonezajean/Cyberdrop-dl-TG-Bot/Readme.md

 The bot will download each folder and upload the files to the chat.

 ### Handling Renaming
 After downloads are complete, the bot will ask if you want to rename the files.
-Respond with "yes" to provide a new base name for the files or "no" to keep the original names.
+Respond with `yes` to provide a new base name for the files or `no` to keep the original names.